festusaigbogun/Excel_Supermarket_Sales_Project/README.md

 - Gender by the count of Product line purchase
 - PRODUCT LINE with the most TAX payment
 - Count of Customer type
+- PRODUCT LINE by the sum of COGS

 ### DATA CLEANING
 After opening the file in an Excel worksheet, I conducted an initial assessment to identify any missing values or data errors in the dataset, but none were found.
 Subsequently, I performed a check for duplicate values in the dataset and likewise found none.